FredHutch/tfcb_2022/lectures/lecture04/04-vim/README.md

 `:%s/input/output/g`

 *If you want your search term to have a space or a special character you need to use the escape character

+## Deleting Lines

+First bring your cursor to the line you want to delete: (Not a colon command)

+* `dd` delete a whole line
+* `4 dd` delete that line and the 3 subsequnt lines

+To get to a specific line is a colon command
+* `:1` brings you do the first line
+* `:6` brings you do the 6th line

 ## Cutting and pasting